Adele Wood

-Adele Wood is an English former international table tennis player.
+Adele Wood (1932 – 30 May 2024) was an English international table tennis player.

-Table tennis career
+Biography

+Wood was born in Manchester, England in 1932.
 She won a silver medal at the 1949 World Table Tennis Championships in the Corbillon Cup (women's team event) with Pinkie Barnes, Joan Crosby and Peggy Franks for England.

-Wood played her last representative match in 1958, after marrying Len Pettifer.
+She played her last representative match in 1958, after marrying Len Pettifer.
+Wood died on 30 May 2024, at the age of 92.